connorjacobsen/iris/README.md

 $ sudo ln -s /usr/local/Cellar/llvm/3.6.1/bin/llc /usr/bin/llc
 ```

-This will be needed by the `irisc` bash script.
+This will be needed by the `iris` bash script.

 ## Contributing